Noiidor/nixfiles/README.md

 nix-shell -p git
 ```

 Navigate to the directory, where you want to keep your configuration.
-I suggest ~.
+I suggest using user home directory.

 ```sh
 git clone this-repo